Regular Expressions

 // → ["'hello'", "hello"]

 When a group does not end up being matched at all (for example, when followed by a question mark), its position in the output array will hold undefined.
-And when a group is matched multiple times (for example when it is followed by a +), only the last match ends up in the array.
+When a group is matched multiple times (for example, when followed by a +), only the last match ends up in the array.

 console.log(/bad(ly)?/.exec("bad"));